chuyangliu/snake/docs/algorithms.md

 ![][img-dqn-8-legends]

-Among the 8 combinations, "DQN + Prioritized + Duel" achieves the best performance because it receives the highest average snake length.
-Comparing to natural DQN, not only does it gets higher average snake length, but also lower average snake step, indicating that the snake agent trained by "DQN + Prioritized + Duel" is more efficient in consuming food.
+Among the 8 combinations, **DQN + Prioritized + Duel** achieves the best performance because it receives the highest average snake length.
+Comparing to natural DQN, not only does it gets higher average snake length, but also lower average snake step, indicating that the snake agent trained by **DQN + Prioritized + Duel** is more efficient in consuming food.

-#### Computation Graph
+#### Attachments

-We use [TensorBorad][doc-tensorboard] to show the whole computation graph for DQN Solver:

-![][img-dqn-compute]

-In the graph, `eval_net` and `target_net` are two convolutional neural networks with the same architecture:

-![][img-dqn-net]
+Please refer to [my presentation][ppt-dqn] for more details (e.g., environment design, network structure, etc).

 ## References